bracki/cukeup/status_quo/01_status_quo.md

 !SLIDE bullets incremental
 # Acceptance criteria tracked in various Excel Sheets

-* Varying levels of detail
+* Varying levels of detail,
+* often documenting the implementation instead of expecting behaviour

+!SLIDE bullets incremental
+# Acceptance criteria tracked in various Excel Sheets

 * Manually executed by the whole team
 * Ending up in "test fests", possibly going on for a couple of days
 * If taken seriously, that means locking up the whole team for every new feature